The Great New Zealand Flag

 The Reasons for These

 The Terrific Twins.
 Above is my idea of what both flags could look like if my suggestions are accepted.
-I do not wish to try to force upon the great Commonwealth of Australia any emblem they themselves would not agree to, but they also must have heard arguments from those over there who want to change their flag that it too much resembles ours.
+I do not wish to try to force upon the great Commonwealth of Australia any emblem they themselves would not agree to, but they also must have heard arguments from those over there who want to change their flag that it too much resembles ours, as I remember from listening to Radio Australia back in the eighties.
 But this way the differences could be seen.

 The tassles may just be used for ceremonial purposes, like on flags for cars in official motorcades, and the offices of senior Government reps like the PM, Leader of the Opposition, MPs, Ambassadors and such, but here they are.
 I had an Australian Great Grandmother, and I still have many relatives there who are true blue Aussies, so the issue concerns me as much as what they are trying to do with my Flag does.